So, you have a 3D printer… now what?

 This site has a massive library of over one million 3D models and stl files.
 It allows you to decide just how much you want to pay for a model that you want to download.
-The rates start from $2 and upwards.
-However, you can also browse through its free section and see if you like anything.
+The rates start from $2 and up.
+You can also browse its free section first and see if you like anything.

-The resolution is not as great as the paid versions, but it is good enough for a novice relatively new to the art of the 3D model printing, stl, and obj files.
-Once you are experienced and confident enough, you can also avail of the paid stl files and models available on the site.
+The resolution is not as great as the paid versions, but it is good enough for a novice relatively new to the art of 3D model printing, STL, and obj files.
+Once you are experienced and confident enough, you can also purchase paid STL files and models available on the site.

-This site has been around for a long time.
-In fact, over 7 years and in that timeframe it has managed to carve an enviable reputation for itself as one of the primary repositories for 3D models and stl file.
+MyMiniFactory has been around for a long time… over 7 years and has become one of the primary repositories for 3D models and STL files.

 It has managed to create a near completely decentralized ecosystem for 3D models that can either be shared free or alternately paid 3D printable designs.
 They ensure that every object present on the website is guaranteed 3D printable.
 In fact, each and every model posted at the MyMiniFactory site has to go through a stringent curation process.